elijah-waichong-chan/go2-convex-mpc/README.md

 ---
 ## Locomotion Capabilities

-The controller achieves the following performance in MuJoCo simulation using the convex MPC + leg controller pipeline:
+The controller achieves the following performance in MuJoCo simulation:

 ### Linear Motion
 - **Forward speed:** up to **0.8 m/s**